emmacamille/hb-intro-final-project/README.md

 		else:
 			# go to savory file

-# could have another options that just states "fuck this!" which just picks a random option from either sweet or savory depending on last answer
+Could have another options that just states "fuck this!" which just picks a random option from either sweet or savory depending on last answer

 hot_or_cold = raw_input("Are you in the mood for hot or cold food?
 Type '1' for hot and '0' for cold:")
 		if hot_or_cold == 1: